-Figure 296 Management > Configure Clone
+Figure 260 Management > Configure Clone managomorn Configure Clorie

-Table 200 Management > Configure Clone
+Table 186 Management > Configure Clone

-LABEL DESCRIPTION Source/ Destination Port Enter the source port under the Source label.
+LABEL DESCRIPTION Source/ Destingtion Enter the source port under the Source label.
 This port's attributes are copied.
-Enter the destination port or ports under the Destination label.
+Port Enter the destination port or ports under the Destination label.
 These are the ports which are going to have the same attributes as the source port.
 You can enter individual ports separated by a comma or a range of ports by using a dash.
 Example: 2, 4, 6 indicates that ports 2, 4 and 6 are the destination ports.
 2-6 indicates that ports 2 through 6 are the destination ports.
 Select to apply all settings to the port.
 Use this first to select the common settings and then remove the settings you do not want copied.
 Basic Setting Select which port settings (you configured in the Basic Setting menus) should be copied to the destination ports.
+Advanced Application Select which port settings (you configured in the Advanced Application menus) should be copied to the destination ports.